Burrow, Bengals top Browns 23-10 for 5th straight win - WHIZ News

 But Watson also threw a fourth-quarter interception and couldn’t hook up with Donovan Peoples-Jones on a late fourth-and-goal from the 6 that would have made it a one-score game.
 He turned the ball over downs again on the Browns’ last drive when he threw incomplete to Amari Cooper.

-Watson finished 26 of 42 for 276 yards, and his touchdown pass was the only one the Browns could muster as the Bengals bottled up Cleveland running backs Nick Chubb and Kareem Hunt.
+Watson finished 26 of 42 for 276 yards, and his touchdown pass was the only time the Browns found the end zone.

+“The game is going to continue to speed up,” Watson said.
+“Each week is going to get better.
+Today was another learning lesson.
+Just need to continue to improve.
+The progress is always taking one step forward.
+The biggest ultimate goal is to get the W.”

 Burrow was largely reliant on Chase after his other top receivers, Tyler Boyd and Tee Higgins, left the game with injuries.
 Chase had 10 receptions for 119 yards in his second game back since missing a month with a hip fracture.